 Carmen is sung in French with live English captions.
 This production features the Portland Opera Chorus and Orchestra.

-Tickets start at $35.
-In addition to the ticketed performances at Keller Auditorium, digital access will be available for a limited time on Portland Opera Onscreen for $50.
-Check back soon for more information about our digital programming release date.
+In addition to the ticketed performances at Keller Auditorium, digital access will be available for a limited time on Portland Opera Onscreen.
+Digital passes are available for $50, 22/23 subscribers get discounted access for $40.
+Purchase a digital pass here.

 Dates, programming, artists, and details are subject to change.